juliancit0/BaSP-A2022-Etapa-1/README.md

 - I corrected the "index.html".
 - I created the "css" folder and styles inside of it.
 ## Week 03
-- I modified the css files and the html structure to make the web app responsive.
+- I modified the css files and the html structure to make the web app responsive using flexbox, percentage margins and media querys.
+## Week 04
+- I corrected the css files and the html structure to follow the best practices.
+- I learned some javescript, made excercises and added the answers to a new index.html file.

 ### _By Julian Conti_